ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 **JuanK**:    Thank you all for coming for your time for your participation.
 Please stay in the loop, please share, please.
 And yeah, let's continue working on this and I really want to congratulate all of you for what you are doing, because this is something that is a shared cause.
 The people here is the, is people that I admire a lot and I like to work with.
 It's just a pleasure to have this space to talk with you.
 Thank you for your time this Thursday, the first day after the merge.

-**Incandenza**:    I quote one, the conversation was really high level and amazing.
+**Incandenza**:    I quote Juan, the conversation was really high level and amazing.
 I will definitely share it as much as I can.
 I hope there were more people, but it was still like a great conversation.
 Thank you all for being here year.